Get started with Spectra Assure Community

 - Contributors - a historical list of all known contributors who worked on the software package

-For every report section, the sidebar shows the total number of detected items next to the section name.
+For every report section, each tab shows the total number of detected items next to the section name.

 Overview is the main report section, and it opens as the landing page when you select the package name in the search results.